When you think of an options trader, do you imagine a young man surrounded by chart-filled computer screens day trading?

 If you sold one call option, you would effectively be agreeing to sell 100 shares of the stock at an agreed-upon price, known as the strike price, if the option is exercised.
 You would earn upfront income for selling the option.
 But in doing so, you would forgo potential profits if the stock price rose and the calls were exercised.
 In this event, you would have to sell the stock at the strike price.
 So, you would need to be comfortable with that tradeoff.

-Of course, there is risk to any stock market strategy, not to mention trading costs as well (though they are only $7.95 per equity transaction at Fidelity, plus a low $0.75 per option contract traded).
+Of course, there is risk to any stock market strategy, not to mention trading costs as well (though they are only $7.95 per equity transaction at Fidelity, plus $0.75 per option contract traded).

 Be aware that the strike price you choose determines how much premium you receive for selling the option.
 With covered calls, for a given stock, the higher the strike price is from the stock price, the less valuable the premium.
 Consequently, when choosing a strike price to write a covered call at, you should weigh the income (premium) you are hoping to receive against the probability that the option may be exercised.